Fleur26/Fleur26/README.md

 In 2023, I started studying at Hexlet to improve my skills and take a serious approach to programming.
 At the moment, 2 projects have already been done, they can be found on my Github
 In my free time, I like to draw and play sports.
 I have a master of sports in kayaking.
 I always go to my goal and give my best.

-I am currently working at Yandex Food - information support
+I am currently working at Yandex Food - information support.
+I am working on optimizing the processes of support for three directions.
+I actively participate in projects